dougeby/IntuneDocs/intune/monitor-audit-logs.md

 - Identity Protection
 - B2C

-The **activity resource type** filter enables you to select one of the following filters:
+The **activity resource type** filter lets you select one of the following filters:

 - All
 - Group